makapuf/bitbox-0xFF/README.md

 mov_walkfall | 4 | subject to gravity, left and right if obstacle, falls if hole.
 2 frames mov_leftrightjump | 5 | jumps from time to time.
 2 frames
 mov_sticky | 6 | walks on borders of blocking sprites, will go around edges cw.
 2frames
 mov_vsine4 | 7 | vertical sine, 4 tiles height.
-2frames.
+2frames alternating every 16frames
 mov_bulletL | 8 | flies, not stopped by blocks, no gravity, right to left.
 1frame
 mov_bulletR | 9 | flies, not stopped by blocks, no gravity, left to right.
 1frame
 mov_bulletD | 10 | flies, not stopped by blocks, no gravity, goes down.
 2frames